Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 If the solution doesn't appear, or the program doesn't even locate the sudoku, try to move it closer/further to the webcam.
 If this doesn't help, you may need to improve the lighting quality.

 ## How it works?
 Precise explanation
+Algorithm:
+* read a frame from a webcam
+* convert the frame into grayscale
+* binarize the frame
+* find all external contours
+* get the biggest quadrangle from that contours
+* apply warp transform (bird eye view) on the quadrangle
+* split the quadrangle into 81 small boxes
+* check which boxes contain digits
+* extract digits from the boxes that aren't empty
+* prepare the digits for a CNN model
+* while sudoku isn't solved and iterations of the loop <= 4:
+	* classify the digits using the CNN model
+	* compare the digits with a previous solution
+	* if the digits are part of the previous solution then we don't need to solve sudoku again
+	* solve sudoku if it is necessary
+	* draw solution
+* return a copy of the frame (with a solution if any were found)

+Explanation with code analysis:
 The program runs in main loop in main_file.py.
 In every iteration of the loop a frame is read from a webcam.
 That frame is passed as an argument to solve function, where everything interesting happens.
 The function returns a copy of that frame with a drawn solution.